 Introduction

-The Science Standards of Learning Curriculum Framework amplifies the Science Standards of Learning for Virginia Public Schools and defines the content knowledge, skills, and understandings that are measured by the Standards of Learning tests.
+The Science Standards of Learning Curriculum Framework amplifies the Science Standards of Learning for Virginia Public Schools and defines the content knowledge, skills, and understandings that provide a foundation in science concepts and practices that will inform student decisions in the future..
 The Science Curriculum Framework provides additional guidance to school divisions and their teachers as they develop an instructional program appropriate for their students.
 It assists teachers as they plan their lessons by identifying enduring understandings and defining the essential science and engineering practices students need to master.
-This supplemental framework delineates in greater specificity the minimum content that all teachers should teach and all students should learn.
+This framework delineates in greater specificity the minimum content that all teachers should teach and all students should learn.

 School divisions should use the Science Curriculum Framework as a resource for developing sound curricular and instructional programs.
 This framework should not limit the scope of instructional programs.
 Additional knowledge and skills that can enrich instruction and enhance students’ understanding of the content identified in the Standards of Learning should be included as part of quality learning experiences.